innovyze/Open-Source-Support/03 ICMLive/01 TSDB scripts/0001 - Pulling USGS Data/README.md

-# USGS REST API downloading script
+# USGS data download script
-This script downloads data from USGS into Simple CSV format that can be used to feed ICM Live TSDBs.
+This script downloads data from USGS via a REST API into Simple CSV format that can be used to feed ICM Live TSDBs.

 In this example, the following types are downloaded for a number of sites:
 * Observed tidal